nvim-telekasten/telekasten.nvim/README.md

 - `preview_img` : preview image under the cursor
 - `browse_media` : Browse images / media files
 - `rename_note` : Rename current note and update the links pointing to it
-- `show_tags` : brings up the tag list.
-From there you can select a tag to search for tagged notes - or yank or insert the tag
 - `switch_vault` : switch the vault.
 Brings up a picker.
 See the `vaults` config option for more.